medizininformatik-initiative/clinical-cohort-definition-language/documentation/Documentation.md

-# Structured Queries
+# Structured Query

-CODEX front-end allows users to create  feasibility queries based on inclusion and exclusion criteria.
+The Structured Query was created to provide a formal definition for feasibility queries based on inclusion and exclusion criteria.
 The different inclusion and exclusion criteria are conjuncted with the "AND" and "OR" operators respectively.
 Resulting in a conjunctive normal form without negation (CNF) for inclusion and disjunctive normal form without negation (DNF) for the exclusion  criteria.

-The front-end created queries need to be transmitted to different back-end services which translates the Structured Query format into other query formats such as FHIR Search or CQL.
-As common data exchange format the so called *Structured Queries* are defined.
+The format was chosen to be easily created from a javascript front-end as well as support simple translation to FHIR Search and CQL.

 ## Query Message